Chelsea Field

 Chelsea Field (born Kimberly A. Botfield; May 27, 1957) is an American film and television actress.

 Early life

 Field was born Kimberly A. Botfield in Glendale, California.

 Career

 Field started her career as a Solid Gold Dancer, and one of her first television roles was on Airwolf.
-She also played Teela in the 1987 film adaptation of Masters of the Universe.
+She played Teela in the 1987 film adaptation of Masters of the Universe.
 She began portraying attorney Rita Devereaux on NCIS: New Orleans during the program's third season.
 The character was changed from recurring to regular effective with the seventh season.

 Personal life

 Field married actor Scott Bakula in 2009 after a 15-year relationship during which they had two children.